yoonjk/VAD-VAR-Workshop/README.md

 npm run serve
 ```

-Using the supplied `server` command should start host the site locally at http://localhost:9000.
+Using the supplied `serve` command will start host the site locally at http://localhost:9000.

 ## How content is parsed